vchrisb/vagrant-scaleio-py/README.md

 # Description

-Vagrantfile to create a EMC ScaleIO lab setup.
+Vagrantfile to create a EMC ScaleIO lab setup leveraging `scaleio-py`from @swevm.

 # Usage